gillinayat98/fleet-flow/README.md

   verification.
 - **Read-only guard.** The assistant rejects anything that isn't a single `SELECT`/`WITH` statement before it can reach Athena.
-- **FleetIQ never touches the production app.** TeamClok (React Native + Supabase) is unmodified; FleetIQ is a separate analytics plane that reads export.
+- **FleetFlow never touches the production app.** TeamClok (React Native + Supabase) is unmodified; FleetFlow is a separate analytics plane that reads export.
 The dashboard is its own S3+CloudFront site.

 ## Demo Link